 - Purchase the complete Expat Arrivals Berlin Guide (PDF)

-Berlin is a dynamic city in constant change, and no other metropolis in Germany has created so much history.
+Berlin is a dynamic city in constant change, and no other metropolis in Germany can match its storied history.
 Once divided into East and West Berlin, both halves had to reconnect after the fall of the Berlin Wall.
-As a result, elegant boulevards alternate with trendy and alternative neighbourhoods.
+As a result, elegant boulevards alternate with trendy and bohemian neighbourhoods.
 The futuristic architecture in the government district and at the Potsdamer Platz in Berlin-Mitte contrasts quite dramatically with the Wilhelminian-style architecture seen in Charlottenburg.

 Expats looking for a home should seriously consider which area of Berlin is most suitable for their needs.
 Accommodation options differ vastly in each of the city’s twelve districts, each of which consists of several neighbourhoods.